-- Well-developed, centerpiece strength; may be used as a centerpiece in an intervention/action plan. - Child/youth is involved in and receives comfort and support from spiritual and/or religious beliefs, practices and/or community. - 1 Identified and useful strength.
+0 Well-developed, centerpiece strength; may be used as a centerpiece in an intervention/action plan.

+Child/youth is involved in and receives comfort and support from spiritual and/or religious beliefs, practices and/or community.

+- Identified and useful strength.
 Strength will be used, maintained, or built upon as part of the plan.
 May require some effort to develop strength into a centerpiece strength.

-Child wouth is involved in and receives some comfort and/or support from spiritual and/or. - Child/youth is involved in and receives some comfort and/or support from spiritual and/or religious beliefs, practices and/or community. - 2 Strengths have been identified but require strength-building efforts before they can be effectively utilized as part of a plan.
-Identified but not useful. - Child/youth has expressed some interest in spiritual or religious belief and practices. - An area in which no current strength is identified; efforts may be recommended to develop a strength in this area. - There is no evidence of identified spiritual or religious beliefs, nor does the child/youth show any interest in these pursuits currently.
+Child/youth is involved in and receives some comfort and/or support from spiritual and/or religious beliefs, practices and/or community. - 2 Strengths have been identified but require strength-building efforts before they can be effectively utilized as part of a plan.
+Identified but not useful.

+Child/youth has expressed some interest in spiritual or religious belief and practices.

+3 An area in which no current strength is identified; efforts may be recommended to develop a strength in this area.

+There is no evidence of identified spiritual or religious beliefs, nor does the child/youth show any interest in these pursuits currently.